10 Sneaky Items That Belong Nowhere Near Your Bed If You Want Good Sleep

 Overall, Gunn advises that as much as possible, you should keep your bedroom free of distractions, as well as materials or items that can trigger intense thoughts or emotions.
 “Anything that triggers self-evaluation for you, like financial records, exercise equipment, work equipment like computers, these types of items should not be in your room.
 If any item makes you think about what you’re not doing, or what you should be doing, it shouldn’t be in your room.
 Anything that makes you feel bad about yourself should not be in your room.”
 Got that?
 Positive vibes only in your sleeping space.

 Of course, not everyone has enough space in their home to keep their desk or exercise equipment out of the bedroom.
 If you absolutely must keep any of these items in your bedroom or by your bed, you can help yourself sleep better by setting clear boundaries between your wake time and sleep time, adds Gunn.
-Try establishing a solid bedtime routine, transitioning away from distracting behaviors and devices.
+Try establishing a solid bedtime routine that helps you transition away from distracting behaviors and devices.